 \section{The relational quadrilateral}

 $N$ particles in 2-$d$ has\footnote{I refer to this as $N$-a-gonland, the first two nontrivial subcases of which are triangleland ($N$ = 3) and quadrilateralland ($N$ = 4).} Cartesian configuration space $\mathbb{R}^{2N}$.
-Rendering absolute position irrelevant (e.g. by passing from particle position coordinates\footnote{I take $a$, $b$, $c$ as particle label indices running from 1 to $N$ for particle positions. $e$, $f$, $g$ as particle label indices running from 1 to $n = N - 1$ for relative position variables. $I$, $J$, $K$ as indices running from 1 to $n - 1$. $i$, $j$, $k$ as spatial indices. $\Delta$ as an index running over the $SO(N)$ indices (1 to 3 for triangleland and 1 to 6 for quadrilateralland). $\delta$ as an index running over all bar one of the $SO(N)$ indices. $p$, $q$, $r$ as relational space indices (running from 1 to 3 for triangleland and from 1 to 5 for quadrilateralland). $u$, $v$, $w$ as shape space indices (running from 1 to 4 for quadrialteralland). } ${\bq}^a$ to any sort of relative coordinates) leaves one on the configuration space {\it relative space}, $\fR = \mathbb{R}^{2n}$, for $n$ = $N$ -- 1.
+Rendering absolute position irrelevant (e.g. by passing from particle position coordinates\footnote{I take $a$, $b$, $c$ as particle label indices running from 1 to $N$ for particle positions, $e$, $f$, $g$ as particle label indices running from 1 to $n = N - 1$ for relative position variables, $I$, $J$, $K$ as indices running from 1 to $n - 1$, and $i$, $j$, $k$ as spatial indices. $\Delta$ is an index running over the $N\{N - 1\}/2$ entries of the symmetric $n \times n$ matrix that coarse-grains the $Q$-matrix in accordance with the block structure of the democracy transformations.
+(This runs from 1 to 3 for triangleland and 1 to 6 for quadrilateralland.) $\delta$ is an index running over all bar the last of the $\Delta$ indices. $p$, $q$, $r$ as relational space indices (running from 1 to 3 for triangleland and from 1 to 5 for quadrilateralland), and $u$, $v$, $w$ as shape space indices (running from 1 to 2 for triangleland and from 1 to 4 for quadrilateralland).} ${\bq}^a$ to any sort of relative coordinates) leaves one on the configuration space {\it relative space}, $\fR = \mathbb{R}^{2n}$, for $n$ = $N$ -- 1.
 The most convenient sort of coordinates for this are {\it relative Jacobi coordinates} \cite{Marchal} ${\bR}^e$.
 These are combinations of relative position vectors ${\br}^{ab} = {\bq}^b - {\bq}^a$ between particles into inter-particle cluster vectors such that the kinetic term is diagonal.
 E.g. for 3 particles, these are ${\bR}_1 = {\bq}_3 - {\bq}_2$ and ${\bR}_2 = {\bq}_1 - \{m_2{\bq}_2 + m_3{\bq}_3\}/\{m_2 + m_3\}$.
 Relative Jacobi coordinates have associated particle cluster masses $\mu_e$.
 In fact, it is tidier to use {\it mass-weighted} relative Jacobi coordinates $\brho^e = \sqrt{\mu_e} {\bR}^e$ (Fig \ref{Fig1}) or the squares of their magnitudes: partial moments of inertia $I^e = \mu_e |{\bR}^e|^2$, or the normalized counterparts of the former, ${\bn}^e = \brho^e/\rho$.
 Here, $\rho = \sqrt{I}$ is the {\it hyperradius}, $I$ itself being the moment of inertia of the system.
-I use (Hb) as shorthand for \{ab, cd\} i.e. the clustering (partition into subclusters) into two pairs ab and cd, and (Ka) as shorthand for \{\{bc, d\}, a\} i.e. the clustering into a single particle a and a triple \{bc, d\} which is itself partitioned into a pair bc and a single particle d.
+I use (Hb) as shorthand for \{ab, cd\} i.e. the clustering (partition into subclusters) into two pairs ab and cd, and (Ka) as shorthand for \{\{cd, b\}, a\} i.e. the clustering into a single particle a and a triple \{cd, b\} which is itself partitioned into a pair cd and a single particle b.
 In each case, a, b, c, d form a cycle.
 I take clockwise and anticlockwise labelled triangles to be distinct, i.e. I make the plain rather than mirror-image-identified choice of set of shapes.
 I also assume equal masses for simplicity.

 { }